 I’m an artist and educator based in Urbana, Maryland, and I’ve been making things for as long as I can remember.
 Drawing, painting, fiber, felting, stitching — I move between fine art and craft pretty freely, and I’ve never really seen them as separate things.
 Good work is good work.

 I have an MFA from Cranbrook Academy of Art and a BFA from the University of the Arts in Philadelphia, both with a focus in fiber and crafts.
-I started teaching professionally in 2008 and haven’t stopped since — through galleries, theater programs, community organlizations, and schools.
-Right now I teach visual arts at an IB World School in Maryland and run small-group clubs and workshops for kids through my own studio program.
+I started teaching professionally in 2008 and haven’t stopped since — through galleries, theater programs,

 The thing I keep coming back to is community.
 Every group I’ve worked with is different — different ages, different backgrounds, different relationships to making — and I think the best teaching happens when you actually pay attention to that.
 I’m not interested in a one-size-fits-all curriculum.
-I want to know what’s going to land with the people in the room,, and build from there.
+I want to know what’s going to land with the people in the room, and build from there.

 Contact me